How to Get From Kathmandu to Pokhara: The Ultimate Guide

 WHERE DOES THE POKHARA TO KATHMANDU FLIGHT DEPART FROM?

-All Pokhara to Kathmandu flights departs from Pokhara domestic airport, located 5kms away from Pokhara lakeside.
+All Pokhara to Kathmandu flights depart from Pokhara domestic airport, located 5 km away from Pokhara lakeside.

 IS FLYING IN NEPAL SAFE?